medibloc/panacea-core/.gitbook/1-users/3-data-exchange/1-consume-data.md

 Data consumers can open data deals by specifying the type, the quantity, and the pricing of the data that they are willing to consume.

-Data deals are registered in the Panacea public blockchain, so all data providers can find data deals which match their data.
+Data deals are registered in the Panacea public blockchain, so all data providers can find data deals, which match their data.

 ## Create a data deal